 The submission form will also ask for basic information, and include an area where further technical game information can be described.
-Submissions open March 1 and close on April 15.
-Fees for submissions are \$60.

-The developers of the games that will move on to the 2nd phase will receive a notification by April 30.
+Submissions open July 18 and close on August 19.
+Fees for submissions are \$20.
+The developers of the games that are chosen for the Showcase will receive a notification by September 19.
 Decisions are final.

-Developers of games that do not progress to the Showcase will receive 2 passes to the festival, and are eligible for a discounted sponsorship package if they choose to pursue a booth outside the Showcase.
+Developers of games that do not progress to the Showcase are eligible for a discounted sponsorship package if they choose to pursue a booth outside the Showcase.